SanthoshTR-coder/DIGICAST--FRONTEND/README.md

 4. Push to branch (`git push origin feature/new-feature`)
 5. Create Pull Request

-## License

-This project is licensed under the MIT License.

 ## Support

 For support and questions:
 - Create an issue on GitHub
 - Check documentation
 - Review API endpoints

----

-Built with ❤️ using MERN Stack